 A classic and well-researched book on the historical influences, trends, theories and origins of Tarot.
 Originally published in the mid-eighties, it has now been reprinted by the Association for Tarot Studies.

-Book - Published by Assocation for Tarot Studies
+By Robert O'Neill · Book · Published by Assocation for Tarot Studies

 Review by Jean-Michel David

 When first published in 1986, this book certainly didn't get either the profile nor distribution it deserved.
 It has by now (2002) become one of those hard-to-find classics, and stands very much in a niche of its own.
 I must admit that, though having known of it for a long time, I was only able to obtain a copy earlier this year (through another Aeclectic member :).
 Here is a book I would like to have written, expressing so many considerations I consider of central importance - not that I agree with Robert O'Neill on, in fact, numerous points, for he often takes considerations which are far too recent for them to be projected back to much earlier times.
 Still, this is not about what or how I may have liked to have written the book, but on the masterpiece Robert has gifted the Tarot world.

 Apart from the introductory, review and concluding chapters, the fifteen chapter headings display much of the various nuances arising during Tarot's emergence:

 5. Gnosticism and the Mystery Religions